openvinotoolkit/geti-sdk/tests/README.md

 every night at midnight (Amsterdam time).

 # Integration tests
-The integration tests for this package makes use of recording of HTTP requests and responses, relying on the VCR.py package.
+The integration tests for this package leverage a record of HTTP requests and responses, relying on the VCR.py package.
 The tests are located in the `integration` directory.
 By default, the tests are run in offline mode, meaning that no actual Intel® Geti™ server is needed and no real http requests are being made during